ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 extension {{QUIC-DGRAM}}, Ethernet frames are transmitted in DATAGRAM capsules as defined in {{HTTP-DGRAM}}.
-DATAGRAM capsules are transmitted reliably over an underlying stream, maintaining frame order, though they could be split across multiple QUIC or TCP packets,
+DATAGRAM capsules are transmitted reliably over an underlying stream, maintaining frame order, though they could be split across multiple QUIC or TCP packets.

 The trade-off between supporting a larger MTU and avoiding fragmentation should be considered when deciding what mode(s) to operate in.
 Implementations SHOULD